 - Microsoft Azure

-People nowadays use the term Container or Docker interchangeably.
+People nowadays use the term container or Docker interchangeably.
 But a container actually refers to the capabilities to run programs on various runtime environment as

-- Can be deployed on different service providers
+- Deployable on different service providers

 - Lightweight design with more flexible resource allocation